geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 3. Below the **Insert ribbon** is the function property that you configured in the prior task for **FormViewer1** (it displays **Items** in the field on the left and the function to the right of it).
 In this task, you will replace these values with a function property specific to Gallery1.
 This property will provide the trigger action to display the Detail screen when the user selects an item in the Browse screen.
 ‎
 ‎In the prior step you selected **Gallery1** (under **BrowseScreen1)**.
-If you’ll recall, Gallery1 represents the summarized list of items in the Browse screen.
+If you recall, Gallery1 represents the summarized list of items in the Browse screen.
 You will now configure this function property to create the trigger action that controls what to do when an item within Gallery1 is selected on the Browse screen.
 ‎
-‎In the **Function property** **bar**, select the down-arrow for the field on the left side of the function, and in the menu that appears, scroll down and select **OnSelect**.
+‎In the **Function property** **bar**, select the down-arrow for the field on the left side of the function, and in the menu that appears, scroll down and select **On Select**.

 4. On the formula input box, enter **Navigate(DetailScreen1)** and then press Enter.